 Moreover, it features LED indicator lights that help you understand various aspects of the charger.
 For example, green light means that the charger is ready to use, and blue means that a device is currently charging.
 Like other chargers on the list, this one can charge iPhones up to 7.5W and Android devices up to 10W.

 The wireless charger is officially available in six different colors, and users can save an additional $4 with the coupon available on amazon.

 Spigen is one of the most popular brands when it comes to making accessories for our smartphones.
 The brand is known for the quality of its products and the variety of products it offers to its customers.

 For this reason, an article about wireless chargers would be incomplete if we did not mention Spigen.
 The world of Spigen starts with the cable that comes with it.
-It is Type-C on both ends, while most manufacturers have a Type-A on one end of the cable.
+It is Type-C on both ends, while most manufacturers have Type-A on one end of the cable.

 That means you can easily plug the Type-C end into your Apple adapter, which Apple does not include (nor does Spigen with the charger).

 The brand advertises the charger as a fast 15W wireless charger, but that only applies to Android devices, as iPhones only charge up to 7.5W.
-Also, at $25, you definitely pay a bit more than its counterparts.
+Also, at $25, you definitely pay a bit more than your counterparts.